-Making it easier for you to determine the important details to include in the essay and weed out the unnecessary information that would not add value to the essay.
-This allows you to keep the essay interesting and succinct.
+It makes it easier for you to determine the important details to include in the essay and weed out the unnecessary information that would not add value to the essay.
+This allows you to keep the essay interesting and concise.

-Help you maintain a clear line of thought.
+It helps you maintain a clear line of thought.
 With sections and basic points outlined, it becomes easier for you to maintain the flow of thought in the essay.
-It also helps by making it less likely that you would omit some key points when writing the essay.
+It also helps by making it less likely to omit some key points when writing the essay.

-With the plan in place, the next step is to write the first draft of the full essay; add ‘flesh’ to the ‘skeleton.’
+With the plan in place, the next step is to write the first draft of the full essay, that is, adding ‘flesh’ to the ‘skeleton.’
 Once you’ve completed the draft, you’ll need to review and edit it so that the final result is a draft that is as flawless as possible.

 Some Tips for Writing Reflective Essays

 Read reflective essay examples to get a feel of the tone commonly used.
-You can find a number of samples that are appropriate for whatever type of essay you need to write online.
+You can find several samples that are appropriate for whatever type of essay you need to write online.
 This is true whether you’re writing a personal reflective essay based on your experiences or an essay based on literature.

 The instructor will likely give specific instructions they expect the essay to meet.
 You need to follow those instructions to the letter if your essay is to be accepted and attract a good grade.

-Feel free to refer to a reflection essay sample from a trusted source.
+Feel free to refer to a reflective essay sample from a trusted source.